 - When should I follow up with you?

-What can I expect after my carotid endarterectomy?
+What can I expect after my eyelid surgery (blepharoplasty)?

-Knowing what to expect can help make your road to recovery after a carotid endarterectomy as smooth as possible.
+Knowing what to expect can help make your road to recovery after eyelid surgery as smooth as possible.

 How long will it take to recover?